Thinking about becoming a coach? Well, it’s not the getting paid to be a chatty Kathy on the phone the live long day gig one might fantasize about.

-Fear not niching yourself out of potential clients.
+And think about your own hiring a coach experiences if you have done such a thing (and you should by the way if you’re considering becoming one yourself).
 I made my biggest coaching investment yet to a coach who branded herself as a coach for yoga professionals.
 Life’s yoga, man!
 She spoke to my yoga loving soul and without spelling it out, I totally knew we’d be a fit philosophically and business vision-wise.

 Truth #3 – Get ready to start getting comfortable with being uncomfortable

 You are going to step out of your comfort zone, mama!
 It’s scary but like Elanor Roosevelt allegedly once suggested “Do one thing everyday that scares you”.
 For me this use to be riding my cruiser bike on scary dog-infested country back roads but today~ it’s coaching.